anubhavsrivastava/advent-of-code-js/README.md

 Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants one star.
 Good luck!

+### Difficulty

+The difficulty and subject matter varies throughout each event.
+Very generally, the puzzles get more difficult over time, but your specific skillset will make each puzzle significantly easier or harder for you than someone else

 ## Links

 -   [Official Site](https://adventofcode.com/) - Official Site